 Now that the customer is out of a working solution, they need to find a new way to get the job done.
 This begins their search for a new solution, which wavers from passive to active looking until they hire a new way.

-Hiring a new way is an accomplishment of its own — one that is often accompanied with the hope of having acquired something better.
+Hiring a new way is an accomplishment of its own — often accompanied by the hope of acquiring something better.

 This causes a rise in happiness.